 Aspect-based sentiment analysis is a very versatile text analysis model that can be used across all industries and internal departments to automate business processes, gain powerful and more accurate insights, and make data-driven decisions.
 Let’s take a look at some of the ways in which aspect-based sentiment analysis is being used in business:

 In this section, we’re going to focus on how aspect-based sentiment analysis is being used to analyze customer feedback (VoC) and improve customer service.

-Today, there’s an abundance of feedback on social media, your Net Promoter Score (NPS), websites and much more, and all this textual customer feedback is key to discovering and solving customer problems.
+There are huge amounts of feedback available from NPS and other surveys, on social media, online reviews, and much more.
+All this textual customer feedback is key to discovering and solving customer problems.

 Here’s how aspect-based sentiment analysis can be used to make sense of all this customer feedback:

 Customers don’t like waiting for a solution to their problems, which means customer support teams need to respond quickly and effectively.
 If not, chances are customers will look elsewhere.
 That’s why businesses need high-quality machine learning software like aspect-based sentiment analysis to:

 The customer experience should be top priority for any business.
 Performing customer churn analysis or using the customer feedback loop, for example, can follow the entire customer journey and keep your finger on the pulse of your customers.
 And machine learning aspect-based sentiment analysis is the key to automatically analyzing your customer opinions for powerful results and data-based decisions.